kivy/kivy/doc/sources/guide2/events.rst

             super(MyEventDispatcher, self).__init__(**kwargs)

         def do_something(self, value):
-            # when test is called, the 'on_test' event will be
+            # when do_something is called, the 'on_test' event will be
             # dispatched with the value
             self.dispatch('on_test', value)